Limerick F.C.: Limerick F.C.

 The name of the club was changed back to Limerick F.C. for the start of the 2009 season.
 By mid-2009, the club was in serious financial difficulty.
 A Limerick businessman, Pat O'Sullivan, made a significant donation to the club that July.
 He joined the board as chairman in August 2009 and became the owner in February 2010.
 Among his stated objectives were to stabilise the finances of the club and to build strong community links such as community based club programmes and youth development programmes.

-Under manager Pat Scully, Limerick finally ended their long stay in the First Division, winning promotion to the Premier Division at the end of the 2012 season.
-Scully left the club at the end of the season and Stuart Taylor was brought in as manager.
+Under manager Pat Scully, Limerick finally ended their long stay in the First Division, winning the title and promotion to the Premier Division at the end of the 2012 season.
+Despite the achievement, Scully was sacked at the end of the season and Stuart Taylor was brought in as manager.
+The club also moved to Thomond Park in advance of the 2013 season.
 With a number of signings from both the UK and Europe, Limerick enjoyed a comfortable first season back in the Premier Division.
 The following season, however, Taylor was fired due to the club's poor form, and Martin Russell was appointed as his replacement.
 Russell steadied the ship and the club avoided relegation in 2014.
 However, in 2015, the club were relegated.
 A terrible start to the season saw Limerick stranded at the bottom after failing to win any of the first 21 games, and despite an incredible run of form which saw Limerick avoid automatic relegation, they were demoted after losing 2–1 on aggregate to Finn Harps in a playoff.

 The following season, with a squad of full-time professionals in a division of part-time teams, was little more than a procession for Limerick as they cruised to the 2016 First Division title.
 They won their first 12 games to open up a huge points lead and only lost one match all season, winning the division with 6 games to spare.
 They also beat two Premier Division teams along the way to a place in the final of the League Cup, but lost 4–1 to St Patrick's Athletic.

 After a poor start to the 2017 Premier Division, Martin Russell left his position and was temporarily replaced by Willie Boland, who had been manager of the underage teams.
 Limerick secured a permanent replacement with the appointment of Neil McDonald and the club finished the season in 7th place as well as advancing to the FAI Cup semi-final for the first time in many years.
 McDonald left the club in January 2018 to take up a position at Scunthorpe United and was replaced by Tommy Barrett, while Pat O'Sullivan announced his intention to sell his stake in the club.
 In September 2019, the club entered examinership and were eventually deducted 26 points, leaving them bottom of the First Division after finishing the league season in sixth place.